Brazil initiates talks with IAEA on fuel for planned nuclear submarine

 By Francois Murphy

-VIENNA, June 6 (Reuters) - Brazil has initiated discussions with the International Atomic Energy Agency (IAEA) aimed at eventually allowing it to use nuclear fuel in a submarine for the first time, the U.N. watchdog's chief Rafael Grossi said on Monday.
+VIENNA, June 6 (Reuters) - Brazil has initiated discussions with the International Atomic Energy Agency (IAEA) aimed at clearing the way for it to use nuclear fuel in a submarine for the first time, the U.N. watchdog's chief, Rafael Grossi, said on Monday.

-Brazil plans to acquire a nuclear-powered submarine under a contract with French defence company Naval Group.
-It is under construction and has already been named the Alvaro Alberto.
+Brazil is developing a nuclear-powered submarine under a contract with French defence company Naval Group.
+Brazil is designing its reactor.

-Nuclear-powered submarines, which can remain underwater and at sea for far longer than other submarines, pose a particular proliferation challenge because they operate beyond the reach of IAEA inspectors.
+Nuclear submarines, which can remain at sea far longer than other submarines, pose a proliferation challenge because they operate beyond the reach of IAEA inspectors.

 "Another important development is that related to Brazil's formal communication to initiate discussions with the (IAEA)Secretariat on an arrangement for Special Procedures for the use of nuclear material under safeguards in nuclear propulsion and in the operation of submarines and prototypes," Grossi said in a statement to a quarterly meeting of the IAEA Board of Governors.

+"I commend Brazil for its transparent approach and decision to work closely with the Agency on this important project."

-The step follows a similar move last year by the United States, Britain and Australia, known as AUKUS, on plans for Australia, which is also a party to the NPT, to acquire nuclear submarines.
-Neither Australia nor Brazil have nuclear weapons.
+Last year the United States, Britain and Australia, collectively known as AUKUS, initiated a similar discussion with the IAEA on plans for Australia to acquire nuclear submarines through a transfer of U.S. technology. [nL1N2QI0K9]

+Australia is also a party to the NPT.
+Neither it nor Brazil has nuclear weapons.

-The only country outside the so-called P5 to have a nuclear submarine is India.
+The only non-P5 country to have a nuclear submarine is India.
 It has nuclear weapons but is not an NPT signatory and is therefore not subject to comprehensive IAEA verification and inspections.

-"Further meetings (with AUKUS countries) are scheduled over the coming months and I plan to present a report to the September Board," Grossi said.

-"I would like to express my satisfaction with the engagement and transparency shown by the three countries thus far," he said, referring to the United States, Britain and Australia.
+Grossi expressed his "satisfaction with the engagement and transparency shown by the three (AUKUS) countries thus far" in their discussions.

 ((francois.murphy@thomsonreuters.com; +43 1 2530 165 010;))